mawinkler/playground-one/docs/getting-started/configuration.md

 - `EKS Calico`: Enable/disable the most used Pod network on your EKS cluster.
 It's currently disabled by default but will come shortly
 - `EKS Prometheus & Grafana`: Enable/disable Prometheus.
 It is an open-source systems monitoring and alerting toolkit integrated with a preconfigured Grafana.
 - `EKS Trivy`: Enable/disable Trivy vulnerability scanning for comparison.

+### Section: Deep Security

+Set/update:

+- `Deep Security`: Enable or disable the Deep Security deployment.
+If set to `false` Deep Security configuration will be skipped.
+- `Deep Security License`: Your Deep Security license key.
+- `Deep Security Username`: Username of the MasterAdmin.
+- `Deep Security Password`: Password of the MasterAdmin.

 Now, continue with the chapter [General Life-Cycle](life-cycle.md).